MoAmr/modern-java-recipes/README.md

 <h3><u>Note:</u></h3><h4>UnaryOperator is a function whose single input
 and output types are the same.
-This is useful when you have a way to produce the next value of the stream from the current value</h4>
+This is useful when you have a way to produce the next value of the stream from the current value.</h4>

+<h3><u>Note:</u></h3><h4>There are three child interfaces of Stream specifically
+for working with primitives: IntStream, LongStream, and DoubleStream.
+IntStream and LongStream each have two additional factory methods for creating streams, range and rangeClosed.</h4>

 --------------------------------------------------------------------------